nicolasgonzalezmunoz/Phone-Locator/README.md

 ## Approaches

-The initial approach taken was to build a highly customizable convolutional network, where its hyper-parameters where tuned using [Optuna](https://optuna.readthedocs.io/en/stable/).
+The initial approach taken was to build a highly customizable convolutional network, where its hyper-parameters where tuned using <a href="https://optuna.readthedocs.io/en/stable/" target="_blank">Optuna</a>.
 This initial approach didn't got the desired performance, and it was rapidly discarded.

 The second approach was to build another convolutional network with a ResNet-like architecture.
 This architecture, simpler and with less hyper-parameters to tune, was optimized, again, employing algorithms from Optuna.
 This approach produced a better performance than the first one, but still it was not satisfactory.